SkullSync/assets/README.md

 3. Use `commit.py` to commit your changes and create a **Pull Request**

+*`commit.py` comes with built-in conventional commit types with emojis.
+Choose the type, write scope(optional) and clear & concise description and it will push the changes to the repository.*

 > For further assistance, raise an `issue` or send an email eshanized@proton.me